AvolitesLtd/TitanManual/website/versioned_docs/version-14.0/about-the-consoles/titan-mobile.md

 \(J\) The **Menu Softkeys** (labelled A - G) are used to select control options.
-The right hand side of the display shows what each one will do. - if you are using a touch screen computer you can touch the softkey on screen instead of using these buttons.
+The right hand side of the display shows what each one will do. - if you are using a touch screen computer you can touch the softkey on-screen instead of using these buttons.
 The options for each key change depending on what the console is doing.
-Softkey commands are shown in the manual like this: /[Edit Times/]
+Softkey commands are shown in the manual like this: \[Edit Times\]

 ## The Screen